lit/lit/README.md

 # lit-html
 HTML template literals in JavaScript

-`lit-html` lets you describe HTML templates with JavaScript template literals, and efficiently apply those templates to existing DOM.
+`lit-html` lets you describe HTML templates with JavaScript template literals, and efficiently render and re-render those templates to DOM.

 ## Example